opnfv/functest/docs/userguide/introduction.rst

 OpenStack integration test suite and Functest is in charge of the selection, integration and automation of those tests that fit suitably to OPNFV.

-The Tempest test suite has been customized but no new test cases have been created in OPNFV Functest.
+The Tempest test suite is the default OpenStack smoke test suite but no new test cases have been created in OPNFV Functest.

 The results produced by the tests run from CI are pushed and collected into a NoSQL database.
 The goal is to populate the database with results from different